Teachers College, Columbia University: Presidents

-Academics
+Academic programs

 The school offers Master of Arts (M.A.), Master of Education (Ed.M.), Master of Science (M.S.), Doctor of Education (Ed.D.), and Doctor of Philosophy (PhD) degrees in over sixty programs of study.
 Despite the college's name, less than one-third of students are preparing to become teachers.
 Graduates pursue careers, for example, in the social sciences, health and health promotion, educational policy, technology, international and comparative education, as well as educational leadership.
-The college's Counseling Psychology Ed.M. is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).

-According to Teachers College former president Susan Fuhrman, the college provides solutions to the difficult problems of urban education, reaffirming its original mission in providing a new kind of education for those left most in need by society or circumstance.
+According to former Teachers College president Susan Fuhrman, the school provides solutions to the difficult problems of urban education, reaffirming its original mission in providing a new kind of education for those left most in need by society or circumstance.
 The college continues its collaborative research with urban and suburban school systems that strengthen teaching in such fundamental areas as reading, writing, science, mathematics, and the arts; prepares leaders to develop and administer psychological and health care programs in schools, businesses, hospitals and community agencies; and advances technology for the classroom, developing new teaching software and keeping teachers abreast of new developments.

 Teachers College also houses a wide range of applied psychology degrees, including one of the nation's leading programs in organizational psychology.
 Every year captains from the United States Military Academy at West Point are selected for the Eisenhower Leader Development Program (ELDP) and complete the Organizational Psychology M.A. program to become tactical officers (TAC) at West Point.

-The college also houses the programs in anthropology.
+The college also houses programs in anthropology.
 It was foundational in the development of the field of anthropology and education.
 By the 1930s, Teachers College had begun to offer courses in anthropology as part of the foundations of education.
 By 1948 Margaret Mead started what would be a long association with Teachers College where she taught until the early 1970s.
 In 1953 Solon Kimball joined the faculty.
 In 1954 nine professors (including Mead and Solon Kimball) came together to discuss the topic.
 In the 1960s, these people formed the Council on Anthropology and Education within the American Anthropological Association, and it is still considered as the leading organization in the field.

 The student experience at Teachers College is governed by a student senate, headed by the Senate president, followed by the vice-president, parliamentarian, communications officer, and treasurer.
 Two senators, a master's candidate, and a PhD candidate are elected each year to represent each academic department at Teachers College to advocate on behalf of current students and alumni.
 The TC Senate meets bi-weekly to determine what issues need to be investigated.